dev4py/pymsdl_template/README.md

 ### Test your setup

-PYMSDL template provides a simple sample project.
-You can test your setup by running this command line:
+PYMSDL template provides a simple sample project named `hellopymsdl`.
+You can test your setup by running this command
+line:

 > ```sh
 > ./project.py test